UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint0/product.md

 ## III.
 Why should User Choose This Product
 ### 1.Time Saving and Convenience
-Course Matric saves time by combining the functionality of multiple platforms into one location.
+Currently, UTSC students must navigate multiple platforms (e.g., the UTSC timetable, course description pages, and ACORN) to plan courses and confirm their availability.
+Course Matric saves users time and streamlines the course research process by centralizing these functionalities into one location.
 Its AI assistant allows users to interact in normal English while still being able to fully utilise the help and tools provided with little to no instructions.
-If needed users can also manually customize their timetables and acquire academic information from a single location.
+Users can also manually customize their timetables and acquire academic information from a single location.

 ### 2.Flexibility and Personalization
-The platform allows users to:
+Existing time management tools UTSC provides lack flexibility and options for customization and personalization.
+On the other hand, third-party timetable providers, while allowing for more customization and personalization, do not have access to the UTSC course database, leading to potential errors and inefficiencies.
+Course Matrix will bridge this gap by allowing users to:
-- Provide critical information to the course-generating algorithm and receive suggested timetables, manually adjust the schedule based on personal preferences or communicate with the AI assistant to automatically generate timetables.
+- Provide critical information to the course-generating algorithm and receive suggested timetables before selecting the best options
+- Manually adjust the schedule based on personal preferences
+- Communicate with the AI assistant to automatically generate timetables.
 ### 3. Error Reduction
-A centralized database could also help users avoid critical mistakes such as missing courses with low offering frequency or important academic information due to the volume of provided information from traditional pages.
+A centralized database could also help users avoid critical mistakes, such as missing courses with low offering frequency or important academic information due to the volume of provided information on traditional pages.

 ### 4. Enhanced Coordination
+Sharing and comparing schedules is often cumbersome with existing tools.
+Course Matrix simplifies this by offering:
-- Sharing timetables with internal and external users due to the various sharing and exporting channels.
+- Seamless timetables sharing via internal system or external links.
-- Scheduling group projects becomes easier as users' schedules can be compared side-by-side.
+- Easier group project coordination as users' schedules can be compared side-by-side.

 ## IV.
 Product Acceptance Criteria
 A fully completed Course Matrix will include: